MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/reverse-iterator-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Reverse_iterator tarafından ele öğeleri değeri.
+Reverse_iterator tarafından ele alınan öğelerin değeri.

 ### <a name="remarks"></a>Açıklamalar